 Your council has the legal right to send bailiffs to seize your property.
 As a rule they only use enforcement agents when there is no other way to recover the money you owe.
 Your council will inform you how much you owe before they send the bailiffs to visit you.

-Note: The cost for bailiffs can get added to the total amount you owe the council.
+Note: The cost for bailiffs or enforcement agents can get added to the total amount you owe the council.